lohani2280/mdanalysis/Topology-attribute-handling.md

 # Poll

 We need to decide which attributes go into which category.
 This will be implemented as part of the topology refactor ([#363](https://github.com/MDAnalysis/mdanalysis/issues/363)).
-Please edit the table below to vote your opinion, and if needed add your justification to [#942](https://github.com/MDAnalysis/mdanalysis/issues/942).
+Please edit the table below to vote your opinion, and add any comments below.
 Factors you might want to take into account are
 - consistency,
 - ease for the user in case of missing attributes,
 - little boilerplate for the most common cases,